codingwithnsh/VoiceTranslator/README.md

 # Voice Translator App

 A basic voice translation application created with MIT App Inventor.
-It enables translation between English and French using speech input and output.
+It enables translation between English and any other desired language using speech input and output.
+But in this example we will take English to French

 ## Overview